gzogra/LPS/README.md

+# Beyond the Benchmark: A Customizable Platform for Re-al-Time, Preference-Driven LLM Evaluation

-# Web App Setup and Usage Guide
+## Web App Setup and Usage Guide

 ## Overview